deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: DontAutoHint()

    Mark any selected glyphs so that they will not be AutoHinted when saving the font.
-(This flag is cleared if the user explicitely AutoHints the glyph himself).
+(This flag is cleared if the user explicitly AutoHints the glyph himself).

 .. function:: DrawsSomething([arg])